Skip to main content

 Medical malpractice lawsuits are tough to win.
 Patients lose approximately 82% of cases that go to trial.
 With the expert witness and certificate of merit requirements, they can be very expensive.

-You can go with a general personal injury lawyer.
-But your better option is to retain an experienced medical malpractice attorney.
+You can go with a general personal injury lawyer, but retaining an experienced medical malpractice attorney might be a better option.
 Cases arising out of a doctor's negligence are far more complicated than typical personal injury cases.

-You benefit from developing an attorney-client relationship with a specialist.
-And if you are contacted by an insurance company, definitely don't try to negotiate with them on your own.
+You'll benefit from developing an attorney-client relationship with a specialist.
+If you are contacted by an insurance company, do not try to negotiate with them on your own without a legal team on your side.

 Remember the Statute of Limitations